joaofraga/hubot-bitbucket-pullrequests/README.md

 # Hubot Bitbucket Pull Requests

-List all opened Pull Requests of selected repositories
+List all BitBucket open Pull Requests in all or selected repositories

 ## Features